USAFA-ECE/ece382/_sources/Assignments/project.md

 - You should use `Classifier` to determine road intersections.
 - **Assume your robot has prior knowledge of the maze layout.**
 - **[5 Bonus Points]** Arrive at the goal within 11.0 seconds.
 - A live demo during L39 is mandatory.
 Ensure your robot's robustness for a live demo within 3 minutes.
-In the event of a live demo failure, you may use a video demo submitted before your section on L39, but a deduction of 5 points will be applied.
+In the event of a live demo failure, you may use a video demo submitted before your section on L39, but deductions of <s> 5 points</s> <span style="color:blue"> 3 points </span> will be applied.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/2m8tce8ZYoI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>